Gordon College (Foreign Language)

 Goethe Institut, Munich, Germany (Graduate Coursework)

-At this point I left public education and began a career being self-employed as a German Language and Culture Consultant.
+At this point I left public education and began a career as a German Language and Culture Consultant.
 Additionally, I began teaching English as a Second Language to the multinational employees (executives, scientists, engineers, spouses too) of the German owned company.
 I have worked with people from Germany, Poland, China, Japan, India, Vietnam, Colombia, Russia and the Ukraine.

 During that time, I occasionally taught German courses at Gordon College on the North Shore of Boston.
 Meanwhile, I also wrote a handbook for Americans working with Germans or in Germany, and one for the Europeans who were delegated to working in the American subsidiary.
 This lead to developing Cross Cultural Communication seminars for the company.